 Lakhimpur Kheri: Congress demands Union minister’s resignation in meeting with president

-The party also called for an inquiry by two sitting judges of the Supreme Court.
+The Congress asked how justice could be done if the ‘original provocation’ for the violence came from the minister himself.

-A Congress delegation led by party leader Rahul Gandhi on Wednesday met President Ram Nath Kovind to submit a memorandum on the facts of the October 3 Lakhimpur Kheri violence, ANI reported.
+A Congress delegation led by party leader Rahul Gandhi on Wednesday met President Ram Nath Kovind to demand justice for the families of the farmers killed in the Lakhimpur Kheri violence on October 3.

+The delegation demanded the dismissal of Union minister Ajay Mishra, whose son Ashish Mishra is an accused in the violence case.

-On October 3, eight people, including four farmers, were killed during a protest against the Centre’s farm laws in Uttar Pradesh’s Lakhimpur Kheri district.
-Farmer bodies have alleged that a vehicle belonging to Ashish Mishra, the son of Union minister Ajay Mishra, had run over the protestors.
+Eight people, including four farmers, were killed during a protest against the Centre’s farm laws in Uttar Pradesh’s Lakhimpur Kheri district on October 3.
+Farmer bodies have alleged that a vehicle belonging to Ashish Mishra.

 After the meeting, Gandhi briefed the media about the discussions with the president.
 The politician said that the party wants Ajay Mishra to be removed from his position as Union minister so that a fair investigation can be conducted, ANI reported.